zenOfBass/microwave-research/documentation/docs.md

 ---

 ## Overview
-This integrated system comprises two distinct components: the Antenna Sweep and the Microwave Imaging programs.
+This integrated system comprises two distinct components: the Antenna Sweep and the Microwave Imaging sytems.
 Together, they enable electromagnetic measurements using a Vector Network Analyzer (VNA) and imaging with the resulting data.
 This documentation is tailored for individuals with a basic understanding of electromagnetism, microwave imaging, and software operation.
 Some familiarity with C and C# will be beneficial.

 ---